Kibbe Body Logo

 Many people find the Kibbe system helpful, as it offers tailored advice based on individual characteristics.
 However, like any system, it's not one-size-fits-all, so use what works for you and leave the rest!

-Kibbe's five main categories are Dramatic, Natural, Classic, Gamine, and Romantic.
-Each of these has specific subtypes that add either more yin or yang, making up the full range of 13 types.
+Kibbe's five main families are Dramatic, Natural, Classic, Gamine, and Romantic.
+Each of these has specific subtypes that add either more yin or yang.
+Note that the system now contains 10 types as the pure types (Natural, Classic, and Gamine) have been deprecated.

 Kibbe includes 8 additional subtypes: Soft Dramatic, Flamboyant Natural, Soft Natural, Dramatic Classic, Soft Classic, Flamboyant Gamine, Soft Gamine, and Theatrical Romantic.
 Each subtype adds unique traits to its main family type, either leaning more toward yin or yang.